ndg8743/GG-git-learning/README.md

 1. **Introduction to Git**: Learn the basics of Git and version control
 2. **Git Branching**: Learn how to create and manage branches in Git
 3. **Git Commits**: Learn how to make and manage commits in Git

+## Credits

+Created by Nathan Gopee and Mostafa Ibrahim for FOCS.

 ## License